Victoria Heat Pump Top-Up

 Requirements for the home

-- You must be a FortisBC, BC Hydro, or municipal utility customer.
+- You must have a residential utility account with FortisBC, BC Hydro, or a municipal utility.

 - You must live in an eligible home.